 The Trusted & Reliable Orthodontic Solution

 Traditional braces in Waco are a solution that can help patients of all ages enjoy smiles that function well and look beautiful.
 Metal braces are dependable, affordable, and it’s easy for teens and adults alike to comply with the treatment.
 Keep reading to find out more about how conventional braces work and whether or not they are right for you or your child.
-If they are, Dr. Nick Cobb, Dr. Theresa Lassetter and our team look forward to getting started with your treatment right away.
+If they are, Dr. Lassetter and Dr. Rivacoba and our team look forward to getting started with your treatment right away.